Transforming our relationship with water through culture.

 Closing paragraph of the final report of the Global Commission on the Economics of Water (GCEW), 'The Economics of Water – Valuing the Hydrological Cycle as a Global Common Good' (October 2024).

-'Flying Rivers' first announcement at the 19th Venice Architecture Biennale, on World Environment Day
+Third 'Flying Rivers' event at the 19th Venice Architecture Biennale & first partner

 Water matters!